 So, customer loyalty is what we are striving for.
 Whole Foods is a great example in the grocery industry of a brand people are loyal to.
 Those who shop Whole Foods are diehards and brand advocates.
 They drive across town; they pay more and best of all they tell all their friends.
 But they don’t do this solely for good products and service.
 They feel the products are superior and they can relate to the people and they are treated very well.
 Not everyone loves Whole Foods, but their target audience does.

 A goal for businesses is to cultivate loyal customers.
-Here are six ways to turn your target audience into a loyal following:
+Below are six ways to turn your target audience into a loyal following.

-- Be genuinely nice.
 Greet people on the phone and in person with enthusiasm and always a smile.
 A culture that supports happy employees and putting the customer first will enforce a genuine environment.
-Nordstrom’s is a prime example; employees are attentive and go the extra mile by calling customers when items come in they might like.
-How do you insure that this happens at your company?

-- Take time.
 Take a little extra time to get to know your customers.
-This opens a myriad of opportunities- think birthday recognition, or promotions for loyal customers.
+This opens a myriad of opportunities- think birthday recognition or promotions for loyal customers.
 How would you do this at your company?

-- Say thank you.
 At a minimum thank your customers once a year.
-This could be when they sign up, with an annual appreciation party or with notes and small gifts.
+This could be when they onboard, with an annual appreciation party or with notes and small gifts.
 Express that they are important.
 What can you do to thank your customers?

-- Ask for feedback.
 Your customers know best; so periodically survey them on how you are doing and how you can improve.
-Starbucks has a couple platforms for customers to give feedback on their experience.
-While not every suggestion is plausible, each gives insight as to what is important.